 1. Replace Battery

 The easiest and best solution is to replace the key fob battery before it dies.
-Hopefully, you have the batteries on hand, and it won’t be difficult to follow our instructions listed out below.
+Hopefully, you have the batteries on hand, and it won’t be difficult to follow the instructions listed out below.
 For around $5, you can be back to using your car the way you are used to.
-We will talk a little bit later in the article about how you can replace the key fob battery yourself.
+I discuss how to replace the key fob batter yourself later on in the article.

 However, not everyone has these special batteries lying around.
-In these cases, you may need to temporarily move on to one of our other solutions.
-None of these are meant to be a long-term solution, but only intended to get you by until you buy a battery.
+In these cases, you may need to temporarily move on to one of the other solutions.
+None of these are meant to be a long-term solution – they are only intended to get you by until you buy a new battery.

 2. Remote Unlock App